Recipe PEANUT BUTTER FUDGE

 Sesame seeds are tiny, oval-shaped seeds that are commonly used for their oil and as a addition to the top of rolls and buns.
 They are rich in copper and manganese and a good source of lignans, fiber that helps lower cholesterol.
 Sesame seeds are also used in Halva (sweetened) and Tahini (butter).
 The use of these tiny, nutritious seeds dates back to ancient times.

-Sesame seed recipe ideas
+Sesame seed recipe idea

 In addition to the recipe listed above, you can sprinkle sesame seeds on your homemade breads for extra texture, nutrition and eye-appeal.